parallax background

 About Us

-Peacebuilders is a Toronto-based non-profit organization dedicated to improving access to justice for youth involved in the legal system and advocating for transformative changes within our justice and education systems.
+Peacebuilders is a non-profit organization dedicated to improving access to justice for youth facing barriers and advocating for transformative changes within the justice and education systems.

 Our Core Values